MoamenZaher/MoamenZaher.github.io/content/authors/admin/_index.md

     date_start: 2020-11-05
     date_end: 2024-07-31
     summary: |
       Thesis on "Using Human Activity Recongnition in Physical Rehabilitation Exercesis on real-time".
 Supervised by Assoc.
 Prof. Ayman Atia, Dr. Amr Ghoniem and Dr. Laila Abdelhamid.
-Presented papers at 1 IEEE conferences with the contributions being published in 1 Springer journals.
+The paper has resulted into several publication.
+Presented a paper at an IEEE conferences and two published journal publications one of them published at Journal of Multimedia Tools and Applications (MTAP) publushed by Springer.
+Moreover, There're two more journal publications under review in reputable journals.
     # button:
     #   text: 'Read Thesis'
     #   url: 'https://example.com'